polyipseity/information/special/academia/HKUST/COMP 2711H/problems.md

 Prove {{the well-ordering principle from infinite descent}}.

 - strategy ::: Prove by contradiction.
 Think of ways to relate the well-ordering principle to natural numbers.
 One way they are related is that the well-ordering principle says any _nonempty_ set of natural numbers has a least natural number.
-So assume that the well-ordering principle does not hold and there is an _nonempty_ set of natural numbers that does not have a least natural number.
+So assume that the well-ordering principle does not hold, and there is an _nonempty_ set of natural numbers that does not have a least natural number.
-- note ::: Induction, well-ordering principle, and infinite descent are logically equivalent, so it is possible to prove any one of them from any other.
+- note<!-- flashcard e2c26204-5570-47a0-aac4-6fd475eb16f7 --> ::: Induction, well-ordering principle, and infinite descent are logically equivalent, so it is possible to prove any one of them from any other.

 1. assumption ::: Assume infinite descent holds but not the well-ordering principle.
 2. construction ::: Let $A$ be an nonempty set of natural numbers without a least natural number, which is permitted because the well-ordering principle does not hold.
 Choose an arbitrary natural number $a$ from $A$.
 Consider the subset of $A$ that is smaller than $a$.
 The subset must not be empty, or otherwise $a$ would be the least natural number of $A$.
 Now repeat the process again, but for the subset.
 Recursively apply this process.